Scotland Travel Guide

 Best Places to Stay in Scotland

-From storybook guest cottages to lavish countryside estates, family-run B&Bs to sleek city stays, Scotland offers a host of accommodation options.
+Scotland offers various accommodation options from storybook guest cottages to lavish countryside estates, family-run B&Bs to sleek city stays.
 Here are some of our favorites:

-For pampering and prestige, stay at this family-owned and -operated retreat where outdoor pursuits range from clay pigeon shooting to mountain biking to kayaking in a sea loch.
-The award-winning Whisky Bar and the 3 AA Rosette-awarded dining room are a must.
+The Torridon For pampering and prestige, stay at this family-owned and -operated retreat, where outdoor pursuits range from clay pigeon shooting to mountain biking to kayaking in a sea loch.
+The award-winning Whisky Bar and the 3 AA Rosette-awarded dining room are essential.